This site shows you the relative sizes of different things in the world: cities, provinces, parks, buildings, countries, etc.

 History of this site

-If you have some comments about this site, I would love to hear from you at this email address:
+If you have some comments about this site, I would love to hear from you at the following email address:

 But I may change this address someday if it gets too much spam.
 Check back here for the latest address each time you want to write.